cmdowney88/SegmentalLMs/README.md

 This repository contains the code from
  _A Masked Segmental Language Model for Natural Language Segmentation_ (2021, C.M.
-Downey, Fei Xia, and Shane Steinert-Threlkeld).
+Downey, Fei Xia, Gina-Anne Levow and Shane Steinert-Threlkeld).
 The _mslm_ package can be used to train and use Segmental Language Models, as first described by Sun and Deng (2018) and Kawakami, Dyer, and Blunsom (2019), with either the original LSTM-based encoder (a Recurrent SLM), or the span-masking Transformer encoder introduced in the present paper

 This repository also contains several standard datasets for word-segmentation experimentation, as well as utilities and the SIGHAN scoring script (Emerson